scriptype/graphql-presentation-hub/README.md

 # GraphQL Presentation Hub

 This repo is used for deploying the 2 parts of the GraphQL presentation app.
+For local development environment, this repo can be ignored.

+The workflow is designed with the idea of using a DigitalOcean droplet that has docker pre-installed in it.

-Currently there's no CI/CD pipeline.
+Currently there's no CI/CD pipeline to automate the deployment process.

 ## How to deploy for the first time